aritraroy/Flashbar/README.md

 ```

 ## Gravity
 You can show the flashbar either at the top or at the bottom of the screen using the gravity property.
-By default it is shown at the bottom.
+By default, it is shown at the bottom.

 ```kotlin
 Flashbar.Builder(this)